muldjord/occurity/jobs/README.md

 * Example 1: `title:This is a title`

+### category:CATEGORY
+This defines the category applied to the job when adding it to the Job runner dialog.
+More jobs can share the same category.

+* Example 1: `category:Tools`
+* Example 2: `category:Update jobs`

+### version:x.x.x
+This command is optional.
+If set, the `x.x.x` will be shown before the title when displaying the update entry in the Occurity updater dialog.
+The format of the version is undefined.
+A `x.x.x` format is suggested, but it can just as well be `May 2022`.

+* Example 1: `version:1.2.0`
+* Example 2: `version:May 2022`

 ### pretend:TRUE|FALSE
 Setting this to true will ensure that no files or directories are manipulated while executing the script lines following this line.
 Default is `false`.
 Useful while testing / debugging a script.

 * Example 1: `pretend:true`

 ### message:MESSAGE
 Add a message to the debug output of the Occurity updater dialog.
 The message will be white and is useful for providing status / progress messages while processing a script.